-During implementation of the Approved RMP, the BLM will continue to actively seek the views of the public, using techniques such as news releases and web-site information to ask for participation and inform the public of new and ongoing project proposals, site-specific planning, and opportunities and timeframes for comment.
-The BLM will also continue to provide opportunities for involvement to other federal and state agencies, Tribal governments, and local government entities and elected officials on the management of public lands.
+During implementation of the Approved RMP Amendment, the BLM will continue to actively seek the views of the public, using techniques such as news releases and web-site information to ask for participation and inform the public of new and ongoing project proposals, site-specific planning, and opportunities and timeframes for comment.
+The BLM will also continue to provide opportunities for involvement with the other federal and state agencies, Tribal governments, and local government entities and elected officials on the management of public lands.

-10.0 AVAILABILITY OF THE PLAN
+9.0 AVAILABILITY OF THE PLAN

-The ROD/Approved RMP are available to the public online at http://bit.ly/2fhtN3P.
-Hard copies of the ROD and Approved RMP may be reviewed at:
+The ROD/Approved RMP Amendment is available to the public online at http://bit.ly/2fhtN3P.
+Hard copies of the ROD and Approved RMP Amendment may be reviewed at: